 Multi-Account Support

 All import paths track the originating account.
-The toolbar has a multi-select account checklist — filter the Dashboard, Trades, Gallery, and Calendar by any combination of accounts simultaneously.
+The toolbar has a multi-select account checklist to filter the Dashboard, Trades, Gallery, and Calendar by any combination of accounts simultaneously.
 New accounts discovered during an import are automatically added to the active filter selection so nothing disappears silently.

-Two Import Methods
+Import Methods

 | Method |